Transforming employee experiences with digital document workflows

 The positive impact on the bottom-line is evident.
 After going digital, SMRT observed savings of more than S$100,000 in man-hours.
 Beyond quantifiable terms, digitisation can also positively impact qualitative aspects such as employee morale and satisfaction.

 In another example, Data#3 – Australian IT services and solutions provider – was able to transform their HR contract processes, and its resourcing division was able to onboard full-time employees and contractors much faster at a lower cost, reducing the contract process from 92 steps down to just 2.
 Additionally, for short-term contractors, the streamlined on-boarding process made it possible to quickly deploy staff onsite in 24 hours, improving the company’s ability to hire quickly by tenfold.

-What is the future of digital document workflows?
+The future of digital document workflows

 The future of digital document workflows is intricately linked to what we think is the ‘Future of Work’ – for Adobe, this is one where automation makes things much easier for all employees in an organisation, paving the way for them to become more productive.
 This extra freed time will allow employees to focus on carrying out the higher-value tasks – those which require ideation, innovation and creativity.

 In fact, Adobe’s Future of Work study (2017), revealed that people are increasingly discussing how automation can take on mundane tasks and allow them to focus on creative and strategic responsibilities that are at the core of their careers.
 Benefits such as saving time (30%) and big data analysis (25%) are mentioned most frequently.
 This seems to indicate that a significant number of professionals are looking forward to automation capabilities that could make repetitive tasks history.